 ABP as a Statutory Harbour Authority, and the Port Marine Safety Code

-The Port Marine Safety Code, which was revised in December 2012, serves to highlight the responsibilities that are allied to being a Harbour Authority and has established a requirement for all Harbour Authorities to formalise their procedures.
+The Port Marine Safety Code, which was last revised in December 2012, serves to highlight the responsibilities that are allied to being a Harbour Authority and establishes a requirement for all Harbour Authorities to formalise their procedures.

-In publishing the ABP Marine Policy we aim to demonstrate our commitment to the safe and responsible operation of our ports and harbours by detailing areas of primary concern and bringing a greater degree of transparency to our work than has ever been witnessed before.
+In publishing the ABP Marine Policy we aim to demonstrate our commitment to the safe and responsible operation of our ports and harbours by detailing areas of primary concern and bringing transparency to our work.
 Linked to this policy, each ABP port and harbour has prepared plans detailing the precise manner in which this policy is to be implemented.

-We have continued to strengthen our reporting procedures and introduced performance targets; we have nominated a designated person to provide assurances that the ABP marine safety management systems are working effectively and we have introduced a system for auditing and reviewing our performance against this policy.
+We have well established reporting procedures and performance targets; and have a designated person to provide assurances that the ABP marine safety management systems are working effectively.
+We have a clear system for auditing and reviewing our performance against this policy.